Checklist For Festival Organisers

-Organising a festival is highly intensive.
-Regardless of how long the planning period has been, how big the professional staff is or how big (or small) the actual festival is; for every festival the actual execution will be tense and packed with potential mischief.
+Planning and organising a festival, like any other event is highly intensive.
+Regardless of how long the planning period has been, how big the professional staff is or how big (or small) the actual festival is; for every festival the actual execution will be tense and packed with potential mischief for the event managers.

-How can you avoid that your festival turns into a series of unwanted affairs?
+How can you as the festival planner avoid that your festival turns into a series of unwanted affairs?

-In this white paper, we have gathered some general advice based on experiences we have had and accidents we have witnessed at festivals in recent years.
-This is not a complete festival checklist, far from it, but TicketCo’s friendly advice on things you may consider in order to achieve a smoother festival experience both for yourself, your team, agency staff, partners, volunteers, and of course your attendees.
+In this guide, we have gathered some general advice based on experiences we have had and accidents we have witnessed at festivals and events in recent years.
+This is not a complete template, far from it, but TicketCo’s friendly tips on things you may consider in order to achieve a smoother festival experience both for yourself, your team, agency staff, partners, volunteers, and of course your attendees.

 3. Power to the people